 Download the object

-Run the following code from the same folder where you saved the image.
-To upload, the example calls the UploadObject operation.
+Run the following code in the directory where you’d like to download the object.
+To download, use the GetObject operation.
 Replace the following:

 • object_path: the unique path of the object in Lattice.